Give the gift that lasts! LearningStore: the best educational products at the best prices -- your purchases directly support Reading Rockets

 Who you choose to work with your child is a key decision.
 A professional who provides a good diagnosis that reveals your child has a learning disability (LD) or ADHD, for example, can be a gateway to services that open doors to learning and a more fulfilling life for a student.
 A good tutor can help your child learn reading strategies or catch up in school.

-You can find the names of professionals to choose from in local phone books, from a list provided by the school, or from people you know.
-LD OnLine also lists professionals in its Yellow Pages.
+You can find the names of professionals to choose from online, from a list provided by the school, or from people you know.

 Although you definitely want to work with someone who makes you and your child feel comfortable, that's not enough.
 Here are some questions to ask and points to keep in mind when deciding which professional to choose.